ageapps/MikroTik_OpenVPN_Server_Setup/README.md

 + Setup RouterOS's OpenVPN native server
 + Add a firewall route in order to accept traffic to the OpenVPN server

-First import `ovpn_clients.rsc` that will make the following actions for each user:
+Then import `ovpn_clients.rsc` that will make the following actions for each user:

 + Create user secret
 + Generate and sign user's certificate